Las Vegas Housing Market 2026: Should You Sell Now or Wait?

 Conditions vary by neighborhood, price range, and property condition, but many sellers are seeing a more balanced market than they did during the hottest years.

 Yes.
-Cash buyers remain part of the Las Vegas market, especially for homes that need work, fast closings, or a simpler sale structure.
+Cash investors remain part of the Las Vegas market, especially for homes that need work, fast closings, or a simpler sale structure.

 Will I get more money by waiting?